 Even if you love all kinds of fruit, you probably have never seen or heard about santol.
 This round to oval-shaped fruit goes by cotton fruit, Sentul, sandal, kechapi, lolly fruit, wild mangosteen, and many more.
 In this blog post, we’ll discuss everything about the santol fruit, including where to find it, its varieties, health benefits, and other fun facts.

 What is Santol Fruit?

-Santol fruits measure about 4 to 7 cm in diameter and are covered by fuzzy, leathery, wrinkled skin.
+Santol fruit measure about 4 to 7 cm in diameter and are covered by fuzzy, leathery, wrinkled skin.
 The fruits have a juicy white tissue on the inside and come with 3 to 4 brown seeds that are not edible.
 A rind that is somewhat orange in color surrounds the flesh.
-The santol tree’s scientific name is sandoricum koetjape, and it belongs in the family Meliaceae, which is the same family that mahogany belongs to.
+The santol tree’s scientific name is sandoricum koetjape, and it belongs to the family Meliaceae, which is the same family that mahogany belongs to.
 Santol fruits have peachy orange-colored skin but sometimes have a yellow or slightly red appearance.
 Santol is one of the two species that produces edible fruits in the entire family.

 Where Are They Grown?

 The santol fruits are believed to have originated from Cambodia, southern Laos, and some parts of Malaya.
 Then, they’re believed to have spread into Malaysia, India, the Andaman Islands, Mauritius, the Moluccas, Indonesia, and the Philippines, where they have become a staple.
 So, as of today, the fruits are predominantly cultivated in Southeast Asia.